Locality was formed on 1 April 2011 by the merger of bassac and the DTA, both organisations with a rich history.

 bassac and the Settlement Movement

-The Settlement Movement began in the early 1880s as a response to the urban poverty and social problems caused by industrialisation.
+The Settlement Movement began in the 1880s as a response to the urban poverty and social problems caused by industrialisation.
 This movement created “settlement houses” which offered social services to the urban poor and campaigned for social justice and equality.

 bassac began life as the Federation of Residential Settlements in 1920.
 This was renamed the British Association of Settlements in 1967, then changed to the British Association of Settlements and Social Action Centres in 1978.